LAKE COUNTY VETERINARY CLINICS

 - Pre-Anesthesia Blood Work to assess organ function prior to anesthesia.

-- General Anesthesia including IV fluid therapy and monitoring.
+- General Anesthesia includes IV fluid therapy and monitoring.
 Your pet’s anesthesia will be individualized to their specific needs.
-All patients are monitored continuously on a multiparameter unit which monitors their heart rate, respiratory rate, CO2 levels, temperature, and blood pressure.
+All patients are monitored continuously on a multiparameter unit which monitors their heart rate, respiratory rate, CO2 levels, temperature, the electrical conductivity of the heart (EKG), and blood pressure.
 We make necessary changes with anesthesia to keep your pet safe during the procedure.

 - *General anesthesia is required for all dental prophylaxis or any dental radiographs to ensure the airway is protected.